Noise-induced behaviors in neural mean field dynamics: Noise-induced phenomena

 \subsection{The external noise can induce oscillations}

-In order to uncover further effects of the noise on the dynamics, we now turn to the numerical study of a slightly more complex two-populations network.
-As in the previous sections, the sigmoids $S_1$ are $S_2$ are assumed to be $\erf$ functions with the same slope $g$.
-The related nonlinear functions $f_1$ and $f_2$ involved in the mean field equations are then equal, given by direct application of lemma~\ref{lemma:ErfSigmoids}, and noted $f$.
-Both populations receive an additive noise with the same intensity $\lambda$, independent of time.
-The connectivity matrix is:
+\review{In order to uncover further effects of the noise on the dynamics, we now turn to the numerical study of a two-populations network including excitation and inhibition.
+The time constant $\tau$, sigmoidal transforms $S$, noise intensity $\lambda$ and the initial condition on the variance are chosen identical for both population.
+Under these hypotheses, the variances of the two populations are identical and denoted by $v(t)$.
+We further assume that $S(x)=\erf(g\,x)$, and hence the mean field nonlinear function $f(\mu,v)$ is given by lemma~\ref{lemma:ErfSigmoids}.
+The connectivity matrix is set to $J=\frac{1}{N}\left ( \right)$.
+The input currents $I_1$ and $I_2$ are considered constant.
+The mean field equations in that case read: